sathomas/jsDataV.is/src/text/chap07/03-map.md

 ### Step 3: Create a Map Projection

-If you can't quite recall your geography lessons about map projections, don't worry. <span class="lgcp">D3</span>.js can handle all of the heavy lifting.
+If you can't quite recall your geography lessons about map projections, don't worry; <span class="smcp">D3</span>.js can handle all of the heavy lifting.
 Not only does it have extensive support for common projections, but it also supports extensions for custom projections tailored specifically for visualizations.
 For example, there’s a modified Albers projection that's optimized for choropleth maps of the United States.
 It repositions (and resizes) Alaska and Hawaii to provide a convenient map of all 50 states.
-In our case, since there were no tornado sightings in Alaska or Hawaii in 2013, we can use a standard Albers protection.
+In our case, since there were no tornado sightings in Alaska or Hawaii in 2013, we can use a standard Albers projection.

 We set up the projection in the code below.
 First, in lines 1 and 2, we define the size our map in pixels.
 Then, in line 4, we create the  Albers projection. <span class="lgcp">D3</span>.js supports many adjustments to the projection to position it appropriately on the page, but the default values are generally fine in our case.
 We only need to scale the map (line 5) and center it (line 6) on the page.